EricZhengLian/EricZhengLian.github.io/_posts/2019-12-25-Final-Project-Blog.md

+---
----layout: post
+layout: post
-Title: Final Project Daily Log---
+title: Final Project Daily Log
+---

 Below is a log of my daily progress, including:
 1.)
 What I worked on today